 In 2020 wedding cake designer, Leia Perez inspired businesses and wedding industry professionals to donate their money and services to host a free wedding to a deserving couple in need.
-This was a gift that was intended to celebrate one deserving couple but the designer received two amazing love stories instead, and thus Wedding Wish was formed.
+This was a gift that was intended to celebrate one deserving couple but the designer received many amazing love stories making it difficult to just choose one, and thus Wedding Wish was formed.

 “This project is dedicated to the many survivors, and sadly to the ones we've lost to cancer.
 It’s hard enough planning a budget-conscious wedding without the additional struggles of medical hurdles and bills.
 We just want to help where we can.”